DRoPack/mkdocs-notebook/docs/git/git-cheatsheet.md

 git switch master                       # Switch to master branch git merge upstream/master               # Merge new source changes with local files git push origin                         # Push merged changes to forked repository (GitHub)

+# Initialize New Repository and Push to Github
+1. Create a new repository on GitHub (without initializing it with README, .gitignore, etc..)
+2. Run the following commands in your local project folder: git init                                # Initialize Git in local project git remote add origin <repository-url>  # Add remote repository url git add .                               # Add all files to staging git commit -m "Initial commit"          # Commit staged files git branch -M main                      # Rename the current branch to 'main' (force rename if necessary) git push -u origin main                 # Push the branch and commits to the remote repository git remote -v                           # Verify the remote connection

 ```